LukePappa/myOS/o.md

-Ourism holds that God is ultimate truth, goodness, and beauty, and is identical to the present moment.
+Ourism teaches that God is ultimate truth, goodness, and beauty, and is identical to the present moment.
+Moreover, our existence is an act of self-realization, wherein we learn to surrender ourselves utterly and completely to the Divine.
+The aim of Ourism is to devote humanity to this task.

-It teaches that one may grow in awareness of God by attending to what is.

-The aim of Ourism is the unification of humanity with God.